Mazda Capella: Fourth generation (GD/GV; 1987–1992)

 The fourth-generation Capella was released in May 1987.
 It used the updated GD platform and some versions remained in production in Japan until 1996.
 Engines were new, though they still emphasized torque rather than outright power.
 Most of the world received 1.6, 1.8, 2.0, and 2.2 (non-turbo) engines.
 The GT model had a 2.0-litre FE-DOHC engine that produced 148 (without a catalytic converter) or 140 PS (with a catalytic converter).
 Some models were available with a new 2.0 diesel RF-CX engine, notable for its use of a pressure wave supercharger (Comprex), that previously could be found in the Mazda Bongo commercial.
 Diesel models were also exported to Europe, usually with the naturally aspirated engine.
 By 1990, the 1.6 had been discontinued in most markets, although JDM models intended for commercial use still used the little B6 engine.

-The 626 was released in the US for the 1988 model year in 3 trims: DX, LX, and Turbo.
+The 626 was released in the US for the 1988 model year in three trims: DX, LX, and Turbo.
 Standard equipment included velour upholstery with front bucket seats, Mazda's Twin Trapezoidal Link independent rear suspension, and a fuel injected 2.2-litre SOHC 4-cylinder motor.
 The LX trim offered power door locks, mirrors and windows, cruise control, oscillating vents, and an upgraded sound system with a subwoofer among other things.
 The Turbo was equipped in similar fashion to the LX, adding an intercooler turbocharger system, adjustable dampening, and 15-inch alloy wheels.

-The 626/Capella was available globally as a sedan, station wagon (estate), five-door hatchback, and as a coupé – although the coupé was renamed MX-6 for the North American and Australian markets.
+The 626/Capella was available globally as a sedan, station wagon (estate), five-door hatchback, and as a coupé – although the coupé was renamed MX-6 for the North American and Australian markets, and the wagon was not offered in North America.
 In Japan, the five-door was sold as the "Capella CG" (for City Gear) and the coupé as the "Capella C^{2}" (Composite Coupé).
 There was also a four-door hardtop sedan with unique bodywork, sold only in Japan, called the Mazda Persona.